 White House Press Secretary Kayleigh McEnany Tests Positive For Coronavirus

-White House press secretary Kayleigh McEnany shared on Twitter on Monday morning that she has tested positive for the coronavirus as President Trump continues to get treated.
+White House press secretary Kayleigh McEnany shared on Twitter on Monday morning that she has tested positive for the coronavirus, the latest White House official to test positive for the virus after President Trump himself was hospitalized after contracting the disease.

 "After testing negative consistently, including every day since Thursday, I tested positive for COVID-19 on Monday morning while experiencing no symptoms," she wrote.